digital-asset/daml/docs/source/getting-started/path-variables.rst

         echo $PATH

-You should see a series of paths which includes the path to the DAML SDK, which is something like ``/Users/your_username/.daml/bin``.
+You should see a series of paths which includes the path to the SDK, which is something like ``/Users/your_username/.daml/bin``.

 If you do not see the changes, you may be using ``bash`` as your default shell instead of ``zsh``.